 Spoofed User Agent

-If the user agent string is faked the likelihood of the traffic not being a real user is very high.
-The technical lift and lack of benefits a real user gains makes it unlikely that a real user will modify the user agent string.
+If the user agent string is faked, the likelihood of traffic driven by a fraudulent user is high.
+The technical lift and lack of benefits for a legitimate users makes it unlikely that a real user will modify the user agent string.

 Browsers report the viewability of a session or advertisement.
-Unviewable sessions will be minimized, briefly visible, or possibly a headless browser.
+Unviewable sessions will be minimized, briefly visible, or possibly originate from a headless browser.

-Real traffic requires the ability to view a webpage to navigate, view ads, and make purchases.
-If the session is unviewable the traffic is likely a bot.
+Real traffic requires the ability to view a webpage to navigate the site, view ads, and make purchases.
+If the session is unviewable, the traffic is likely from a bot.

 Because the same I.P. address, or other identifier, is recorded with multiple cookies a high level of suspicion is assigned because the normal relationship between user and cookie would be one to one.

-By measuring the quantity of clicks within a session non-human traffic can be detected.
+By measuring the quantity of clicks in a session, non-human traffic can be detected.
 A variance from normal human activity will indicate the user is a bot.

-If actions are performed by a script the number of clicks can be extremely low by avoiding clicks with code or extremely high as the bot navigates poorly, either of these are suspicious activity.
+If actions are performed by a script, the number of clicks can be extremely low (by avoiding clicks with code) or extremely high (if the bot navigates poorly).
+Either of these can indicate suspicious activity.

-When traffic begins a session with a website details regarding how traffic found the website are transmitted to the website.
-There are published structures of this data provided by search engines like Google.
-They have made it difficult to accurately fake search data.
-This can also be referrals from a search engine that no longer is active, like 7Search.com.
+When users begin a session with a website, details regarding how traffic found the website are transmitted to the website.
+Published structures of this data are provided by search engines like Google, making it difficult to accurately fake search data.
+This traffic can also be made up of referrals from an inactive search engine, like 7Search.com.

-NS8 maintains a black list of traffic referrers that are known sources of bad traffic like bot farms and click farms.
+NS8 maintains a blacklist of traffic referrers that are known sources of bad traffic, like bot and click farms.

 Traffic from known bad reference sources is considered invalid.

-Bots used to crawl websites trying to steal information to add to spam lists, like email addresses or phone numbers.
+Bots that crawl websites to steal information to add to spam lists, like email addresses or phone numbers.